sebelga/gstore-cache/README.md

 const fetchHandler = (key) => (
     datastore.get(key)
         .then((company) => {
-            // Let's add the latest publication of the company.
+            // Let's add the latest Posts of the company.
             // We'll have to be careful not to forget to delete this cache
             // when creating new Posts.
             const query = datastore.createQuery('Posts')